cubricmms/Flask_Demo_with_Inceptions_on_COCO/README.md

 [**Flask-Login**](https://flask-login.readthedocs.io/en/latest/) is for user registration, login and logout, and api authorizations.
 Currently functions like email confirmations are not implemented in this demo.

+The model of tensorflow serving can be found in this Github Repository [Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+The model picked for this demo is **ssd_inception_v2_coco**.

+For any other models in the model zoo repository or your own trained, change the build args in `launch.sh`, like `docker-compose build --build-arg model_url="http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz"`
 ## Prerequisite
 #### Running Directly
 For running demo without Docker, you need Python 3.6 or later and PostgreSQL database set up accordingly.
 To setup Tensorflow Serving, you can find more details at this <a href="https://medium.com/@pierrepaci/deploy-tensorflow-object-detection-model-in-less-than-5-minutes-604e6bb0bb04">Medium</a> post.